Skip to main content

 Pricing Details

-LearnUpon offers three pricing tiers: Essential, Premium and Enterprise.
+LearnUpon organizes pricing by use case: LearnUpon for Employees, LearnUpon for Customer Education and LearnUpon for Associations, with an Enterprise upgrade available.
 Pricing is customized based on organizational needs and user count.
 Interested parties need to contact the sales team for detailed information.

 8. 360Learning